purview-framework/purview/README.md

 It's not awful, but stringly typed messages are gross and a sin against SPJ.

 ### Todo
-* Actually diff the html (though who knows, sending the entire html every time might be smaller than your API request currently)
+* Actually diff the html
 * Development environment (hot reloading, printing messages to/from the server)
 * Allowing CSS + JS snippets in components
 * Tests